-Remember that you must be at least 18 years old and a U.S. citizen or resident alien to open a bank account with UFB Direct.
+You must be at least 18 and a U.S. citizen or resident alien to open a bank account with UFB Direct.

-After filling out the application, the bank will review it to verify that your information is accurate.
-UFB Direct will also require two trial deposits into your external bank account before you can transfer money to that external account.
+After completing the application, UFB will review it to verify that your information is accurate.
+They will also require two trial deposits into your external bank account before you can transfer money to that external account.

 It’s worth noting that UFB Direct is a division of the much larger Axos Bank.
 As such, UFB Direct uses numerous cyber-security measures to protect your funds and account information, such as voice, fingerprint, and digital image verification for app access.

-Most importantly, deposits are FDIC-insured up to the maximum allowable limit of $250,000 per account.
+Most importantly, deposits are FDIC-insured up to the maximum allowable limit of $250,000 per individual accout, and $500,000 per joint account.

-As for the quality of the customer service that customers are receiving, it’s a mixed bag.
+As for the quality of the customer service, it’s a mixed bag.
 I’m seeing a higher-than-average level of 1-star reviews on several bank forum websites, so you might want to look into those customers’ stories before signing up.
-Of course, every customer’s experience is going to vary.
+Of course, every customer’s experience varies.

 Pros and Cons of UFB Direct